-Philips is obligated to report any and all transfers of value provided to Covered Recipients under Federal and some State Laws.
+Philips is obligated to report all transfers of value provided to Covered Recipients under Federal and some State Laws.
 Please refer to the Transparency website for the most up to date view of relevant laws and requirements.
 The US Transparency Policy spells out the specific details regarding US Covered Recipients and what is considered a transfer of value.
 Covered Recipient is a subset of Health Care Providers and may vary under federal or state laws.
 Examples of Covered Recipients are:

-- For the Federal Law (The Sunshine Act or Open Payments System) Covered Recipients are physicians (including Doctors of Medicine (MDs), Doctors of Osteopathy (Dos), Optometrists (ODs), Podiatrists (DPMs), Dentists (DDS), and Chiropractors (DCs) and teaching hospitals). - Massachusetts Law has a broader definition of a Covered Recipient and can simply be described as "anyone in a position to decide which prescription drug or medical device is used" and can be an individual or a facility program. - Vermont law, like Massachusetts, has a similarly broad definition.
+- For the Federal Law (The Sunshine Act or Open Payments System) Covered Recipients are physicians (including Doctors of Medicine (MDs), Doctors of Osteopathy (DOs), Optometrists (ODs), Podiatrists (DPMs), Dentists (DDS), and Chiropractors (DCs) and teaching hospitals). - For 2021 and all succeeding years, the definition of "Covered Recipients" for the Federal Law was expanded to include Physician Assistants (PAs), Nurse Practitioners (NPs), Clinical Nurse Specialists (CNSs), Certified Registered Nurse Anesthetists (CRNAs), Anesthesiologist Assistants, and Certified Nurse Midwives (CNMs). - Massachusetts Law has a broader definition of a Covered Recipient and can simply be described as - "anyone in a position to decide which prescription drug or medical device is used" and can be an individual or a facility program. - Vermont law, like Massachusetts, has a similarly broad definition.
 Transfers of value can be anything of value, outside of a commercial arrangement (sale) that is conferred to a Covered Recipient.
-These can be anything from a meal provided, to loaning equipment, to paying for research or clinical trials. - Connecticut Law requires Philips to report transfers of value to Advanced Practice Registered Nurses (APRNs) from the state of Connecticut.
+These can be anything from a meal provided, to loaned equipment, to paying for research or clinical trials. - Connecticut Law requires Philips to report transfers of value to Advanced Practice Registered Nurses (APRNs) from the state of Connecticut.